Review of 'Le Gavroche (NOW CLOSED)'

 After a few relaxing minutes of absorbing the calming atmosphere and watching other diners arrive we had our first course of “Soufflé Suissesse” (cheese souffle cooked on double cream) which, though it smelled very strong, was light as air and very dreamy.
 Next up was the “Parfait de Foie Gras et Gelée 'Minus 8' Radis et Grenadine” (foie gras and confit carrot layers, ice wine vinegar jelly, pomegranate and radish) - creamy foie gras that had a light, delicate flavour (rather than the strong liver flavour that can come through with foie gras) served very well with the accompaniments.
 “Gratin de Langoustines et Escargot au Persil et Piment d'Espelette” (langoustines and Hereford Snail in a light hollandaise suace flavoured with Basque pepper and parsley) - the two tender pieces of langoustine and the single snail were comfortably nestled in the hollandaise sauce.
 I was not a big fan of the snail but it tasted alright.
 Rich and delicious.
 “Boudin Noir, Oeuf Frit et CHutney de Tomate Espicée” (black pudding, crumbed egg, crackling and spicy tomato chutney) - an interesting mix of British and French with this lovely dish.
 The chicken egg was quite small but wonderfully runny in it's deep fried bread crust, the crackling was a single, impossibly straight and perfect, strip of pork skin (delicous) and the black pudding melted in the mouth with a delicate flavour (streaked through with fat).
 “Longe de Chevreuil Roti Purée de Panais Sauce Poivrade” (roast loin of venison, red wine and green peppercorn sauce) - the venison was wonderfully red and delicious with the strong sauce perfectly accompanied it (there were several, of course).

 The next course was very dramatic and we had seen it on television before (on one of Roux's programs).
-“Le Plateau de Fromages Affinés” (selection of french and British farmhouse cheese).
+“Le Plateau de Fromages Affinés” (selection of French and British farmhouse cheese).
 This is a large board crammed with different cheeses (French, English, goat's cheese, soft, hard, smoked, etc) that was placed beside our table.
 We were then asked which we would like to try (accompanied by thin crispy slices of walnut bread) - Of course, we had no clue so we described what sort of cheese we would like and left it to the server to recommend what she thought was appropriate.
 We each had four different cheeses which we very much enjoyed.

 I was only really worried about the dessert as I do not really drink: “Baba au Calvados” (classic baba with Calvados, vanilla cream and apple).
 I was worried about how much “Calvados” would be present.
 It turns out that I should not have worried as the dessert was presented then we were asked how much of the strong alcohol we wanted on top (note that this is their vintage - they also have their own other wines).
 As it turned out, I had only a light sprinkling.
 My wife did not like the “baba” as it's “soaked cake” texture is not her sort of thing.
 I thought it was wonderful - Very sweet and rich with the cake crunchy yet crumbly at the same time (don't ask me!).
 The light twirl of sugar on the top made it that much more special.